joseph-a-levine/authoring/_older/august_2021.md

 The overall winner, however, has to be The Westerlies' "**Wherein Lies the Good**."
 This is a magical record and the "Entropy" suite which concludes the track listing might be my most-listened to track of 2021.

 Finally, being within a three-hour time difference of San Francisco, I was able to listen to many more Giant's games than from Freetown.
-Jon Miller
+I was too young to remember, but Jon Miller was the first voice of baseball I heard.
+Miller broadcast Orioles games until 1997, when he moved to San Francisco.
+I've listened to him call games from Scotland, Afghanistan, Kolkata, and Sierra Leone.

+I remember one Miller anecdote particularly well.
+During the 2012 Giants World Series run, my high school English teacher had assigned "Macbeth," which I completely refused to read until the night before the test.
+The game that night started around 10pm on the East coast, and as I was speedreading through Act 2, Pablo Sandoval stole his first base of the year.
+Miller's call:

+> And let us not be dainty of leave-taking
+> But shift away.
+There’s warrant in that theft
+> Which steals itself when there’s no mercy left.

+I was confused, but only for another two pages before I came to Malcolm saying the same lines behind Macbeth's back!

 ## Writing <a name="writing"></a>